Pinoccio/docs/carlo.md

 #### Return values

-a json object with the read only view of the account's info.
+A json object with the read only view of the account's info.

 ```js
 {"data":{"perms":{"read":true},"firstname":"","lastname":"","account":19,"token":"b27a3af628e595eb6035e6a6c84e3cda","gravatar":"https://www..."}}